Women and people of color often face bias and racism when seeking medical care. And even celebrities are not protected.

 Inspector Squirrel’s Multicultural Medical Notebook includes valuable information you won’t find in traditional personal health journals, such as …

-3. Better anatomy illustrations that helps you show medical personnel where you are feeling pain.
+- Better anatomy illustrations that help you show medical personnel where you are feeling pain.

 Although the patient checked the medical records, the meaning of the little minus sign was unknown to the patient.
-But the sign would not be unknown to the other medical professional reading the patient’s records.
-The patient’s continued complaints were wrongly categorized as emotional.
+However, the sign would not be unknown to the other medical professionals reading the patient’s records.
+The patient’s continued complaints were incorrectly categorized as emotional. .. as X-rays would later reveal.

 Inspector Squirrel’s Multicultural Medical Notebook is inspired by firsthand experience and research with conventional and alternative care providers.

-Use this multicultural medical notebook in three ways:
+Use this unique medical notebook in 3 ways

 Source